Skip to content

 }

-Selectors: CSS selectors are used to find or selecting the HTML elements you want to style.
+Selectors: Used to find or select the HTML elements you want to style.
 These are categorized as follows:

 property: value;